 In the world of interdisciplinarity, we, Gena and Jesse, would be known as “early adopters,” at least at our university.
 We began collaborating several years before our Performamatics project was funded by the National Science Foundation and before interdisciplinary endeavors were “the thing to do” on our campus [5].
 Our paths crossed through a university-wide grant opportunity in which we developed an online practice test for the music teacher certification exam.
 Early in that project we discovered that even though we approached issues from differing perspectives, talking through our ideas and differences of opinion often led us to end results neither of us anticipated at the outset.

-Here are some of the benefits we experienced and that we feel there is a good chance that others can experience, as well:
+Here are some of the benefits we experienced.
+We are fairly certain that others can experience this, as well:

 You will each learn a lot more about each other’s discipline.